Call for speakers

 Share your systems story with us

 Be part of the inaugural O’Reilly Infrastructure & Ops Conference by leading a talk about your greatest systems success or failure.
-If 50 minutes isn’t enough time, dive deeper by teaching a three-hour tutorial on your favorite topic.
+If 50 minutes isn’t enough time, dive deeper by teaching a 1-day training on your favorite topic.
 And if you’d like to lead a two-day training course (six hours of classroom time per day), please use this form to submit your proposal.

 For the 2020 program, we’re introducing the following curated learning paths for attendees that will give them additional guidance within the program, but feel free to suggest other innovative ideas that challenge the status quo or illustrate real-world experience.
 Check out our tips for a successful proposal here.